-Learn how to perform an engineered wood floor repair.
 Does your glue down flooring have a bounce or hollow space underneath?
 Loose engineered hardwood flooring?
+Has it gotten to the point where it is problematic and annoying?
 Make the necessary hardwood floor repair, before it becomes a bigger problem.

 Determine how big of an area, that needs to repair, by knocking on the wood flooring.
 Listen to the distinct sound of a hollow knock.
 Keep knocking until you find a solid thump.
 Place blue tape at this point.
 Continue knocking until you have determined the outer boards of the floor repair are.
 And have the perimeters of the repair taped off.

 Locate the center of the problem area.
 And remove the piece at the center.
 There are a couple of different methods on how to remove the first boards.
 This would depend on what type of tooling you have access to.